 How to find internships in Columbia relevant to a psychology degree?

-An online psychology degree can significantly enhance career mobility and advancement for professionals in Columbia, MO.
-With access to flexible learning schedules, individuals can balance education with work, making it easier to gain qualifications without interrupting their careers.
-According to the U.S. Bureau of Labor Statistics, psychology-related jobs in Missouri are expected to grow by 6% from 2022 to 2032, indicating expanding opportunities in the field.
+Obtaining an online psychology degree in Columbia, MO, can significantly enhance career mobility and advancement within the local job market.
+According to the U.S. Bureau of Labor Statistics, psychology-related occupations in Missouri are expected to grow by 8% from 2022 to 2032, indicating steady demand for qualified professionals.

 How does studying for a psychology degree in Columbia prepare for interdisciplinary roles?